mtariquegauri/Portfolio-sample-site/README.md

-# bio
+# Portfolio Sample Website

-Link attached is the example of CSS.
+This is the first site I have create using html and css.

 Vist site here : https://mtariquegauri.github.io/bio/